 For thousands of years, people have used the gel from aloe vera leaves for healing and softening the skin.
-Aloe has also long been a folk treatment for many maladies, including constipation and skin disorders.
+In fact, aloe has also long been a folk treatment for many maladies, including constipation and skin disorders.
 Modern-day research into aloe vera's benefits is mixed, with some evidence showing it fights tumors and some showing it causes colorectal cancers.

 Research backs up the ancient use of topical aloe vera as a skin treatment, at least for specific conditions.
 Studies have shown that aloe gel might be effective in treating psoriasis, seborrhea, dandruff, and minor burns and skin abrasions, as well as radiation-induced skin injuries.
 Aloe gel also seems helpful in treating the sores caused by genital herpes in men.

 There’s also strong evidence that aloe juice (also called latex) taken by mouth is a powerful laxative.
 In fact, aloe juice was once sold in over-the-counter constipation drugs.
-But because aloe’s safety was not well-established, the FDA ordered in 2002 that over-the-counter laxatives containing aloe vera either be reformulated or removed from store shelves.
+However, because aloe’s safety was not well-established, the FDA ordered in 2002 that over-the-counter laxatives containing aloe vera either be reformulated or removed from store shelves.

-Other uses of oral and topical aloe vera have been studied, ranging from cancer prevention to diabetes to easing the side effects of radiation therapy.
-For example, aloe vera gel taken orally seems to help people with diabetes by lowering blood sugar levels.
+Aloe vera gel taken orally (by mouth) seems to help people with diabetes by lowering blood sugar levels.
 It may also help to lower cholesterol.
-The results for other medical conditions have been less clear.
+The results of aloe vera studies for other medical conditions have been less clear.

 How much aloe vera should you use?